MicrosoftDocs/dataexplorer-docs/data-explorer/data-factory-integration.md

        * After the closing square bracket, add a comma followed by:<br/>
        `"mapComplexValuesToString": true`.

-### Specify AdditionalProperties when copying to Azure Data Explorer
+### Specify Additional Properties when copying to Azure Data Explorer

-You can add additional [ingestion propertie](ingestion-properties.md) by specifying them in the copy activity in the pipeline.
+You can add additional [ingestion properties](ingestion-properties.md) by specifying them in the copy activity in the pipeline.

 #### To add properties